veit/python-basics-tutorial/docs/types/dicts.rst

     'nicht vorhanden'

-Keys must be of immutable type, including :doc:`numbers/index`, :doc:`strings/index` and :doc:`tuples`.
+Keys must be of immutable type, including :doc:`numbers/index`, :doc:`strings/index` and :doc:`sequences-sets/tuples`.

 .. warning::
    Even if you can use different key types in a dictionary, you should avoid this, as it not only makes it more difficult to read, but also sorting is also made more difficult.

-Values can be any type of object, including mutable types such as :doc:`lists` and :doc:`dicts`.
+Values can be any type of object, including mutable types such as :doc:`sequences-sets/lists` and :doc:`dicts`.
 If you try to access the value of a key that is not in the dictionary, a ``KeyError`` exception is thrown.
 To avoid this error, the dictionary method ``get`` optionally returns a custom value if a key is not contained in a dictionary.

 ``setdefault``
 --------------